-While the V18 has decent airflow numbers, it isn’t as good as the more premium options, but it’s not entirely dependent on it.
+While the V16 has decent airflow numbers, it isn’t as good as the more premium options, but it’s not entirely dependent on it.

-It has a soft roller attachment that doesn’t require a high airflow to pick up debris.
+Since one of the attachments has a soft roller, it doesn’t require a high airflow to pick up debris.

-The stiff bristles on the standard brush roll play big part why did very well in the deep cleaning test (more on that below).
+However, the stiff bristles on the standard brush roll play a significant role in why it did very well in the deep cleaning test (more on that below).

 Ergonomics and Maneuverability

-Weight at a little over 5 pounds, the V18 is not as light as a Roborock H6, but it’s lighter than a Dyson V11.
+The V16 weighs just a little over 5 pounds – not as light as the Roborock H6, but lighter than a Dyson V11.

-It’s not super light, but light enough to use extensively on floors or for cleaning upholstery.
+It’s not super light, but light enough to use extensively on floors or cleaning upholstery without causing arm fatigue.

-The absence of a trigger helps it in this area since finger fatigue will not be a problem.
+The absence of a trigger helps it in this area since finger tiredness will not be a problem.

 Dust Cup Capacity and Design

-The V18 has a removable dust cup that can hold up to 500 milliliters of dry dirt.
+The V16 has a removable dust cup that can hold up to 500 milliliters of dry dirt.

 You can remove the whole filter assembly and wash it.

-The HEPA filter has good size and is washable helps extend its service life.
+The HEPA filter has good size, and being washable helps extend its service life.

-Avoid overfilling the dust cup as dirt will spill out the suction port and out the vacuum if debris goes over the line fill line.
+Avoid overfilling the container as dirt will spill from the suction port and out the vacuum if debris goes over the line fill line.